pyotr777/dockerIaaSTools/README.md

 ## Mounting local directories in containers

-It is possible to mount directories from user local computer into user container with the same path. [makeRemote.sh](#makeremotesh) tool should be executed on user computer to mount local direcotory into container.
+It is possible to mount directories from user local computer into user container with the same path. [connect.sh](#connectsh) tool should be executed on user computer to mount local direcotory into container.

 ![Mounting local direcotries into container](dockerIaaS-mounting.jpg)